vishinde/ContextGraphonSpanner/README.md

-Governed Growth Strategist: A Spanner Graph System of Intelligence This project demonstrates how to build a System of Intelligence using Google Cloud Spanner Graph and Gemini 2.0.
-It transforms unstructured corporate "noise" (PDFs, Slack, CRM logs) into a structured Context Graph that an AI Agent uses to make data-backed, governed business decisions.
+**Governed Growth Strategist: A Spanner Graph System of Intelligence**

+This project demonstrates how to build a System of Intelligence using Google Cloud Spanner Graph and Gemini 2.0.
+It transforms unstructured disparate corporate data (PDFs, Slack, CRM logs) into a structured Context Graph that an AI Agent uses to make data-backed, governed business decisions.

-Repository Structure
+**Repository Structure**

 The repository is organized into three progressive stages of implementation:

-1. **agenticingestion**/ (The Memory Pipeline)
+1. **agenticingestion**/ (The Institutional Memory Pipeline)
-Goal: Build the Institutional Memory.
+Goal: Build the Context Graph in Spanner.

 Purpose: Ingests unstructured PDF policies and CRM CSV logs.